by Chris Woodford. Last updated: May 12, 2018.

 US Energy Information Administration,

-see it producing less than a third as much electricity as coal does today
+see it producing less than half as much electricity as coal does today

 telling to note that two of the world's major annual energy reviews,